-1. The first tutoring session
+1. The first Tutoring Session

 Be on time!
 Do not let your students wait.
 If your tutoring session is at your student’s house, don’t be too early either.
-Remember that your students often have a busy day and would feel pressured and stressed if their lesson starts earlier than planned.
+Remember that your students often have a busy day and feel pressured and stressed if their lesson starts earlier than planned.

 The first tutoring session is always scary for both the student and the tutor, as you don’t know each other yet.
 It is better to be over-prepared but don’t do too much.
 The first lesson should be used to start a relationship with your student.
 Try to make the lesson fun so your student will look forward to the next one.